nerko937/dotfiles/README.md

 ### Zsh
 [Arch wiki page](https://wiki.archlinux.org/title/zsh)
 After Zsh installation and basic setup.
-I've installed p10k, it added some things to `.zshrc`.
+I've installed p10k and zsh-autosuggestions, it added some things to `.zshrc`.
 Then I only added keybinding and alias settings to the bottom of the file:
 ```zsh
 # create a zkbd compatible hash;